Graphs manipulation

 existsArc(n1, n2)

-Section titled “existsArc(n1, n2)”Check if an arc exists bewteen n1 and n2.
+Section titled “existsArc(n1, n2)”Check if an arc exists between n1 and n2.

 - Parameters: